Convergence Analysis

 /examples/telemac2d/bump/t2d_bump_FE.cas

-@author: Sebastian Schwindt (July 2023)
+@author: Sebastian Schwindt (July 2023; update: May 2026)

 pythomac.flux_analyst.calculate_convergence(series_1, series_2, conv_constant=1.0, cas_timestep=1, plot_dir=None)[source]